 OCVA serves as the administrator of federal VOCA Assistance funds.
 Early in 2015, a congressional change resulted in a significant increase in Washington State’s award for pass-through funding.

-OCVA established the VOCA planning group to conduct a statewide planning process to guide the development of the 2015-2019 VOCA State Plan (PDF) and formulate recommendations to guide the use of VOCA funds through 2019.
+In 2015, a statewide planning process was used to guide the development of the 2015-2019 VOCA State Plan (PDF) and formulate recommendations to guide the use of the increased VOCA funds through 2019.

 Upon discussion of progress to date and analysis of data collected, OCVA has decided to continue the original 2015-2019 VOCA Plan through 2023.

 The extension of the original VOCA funding distribution plan will allow:

 - Newly funded programs to fully implement their proposals.